quickapps/docs/en/developers/events-system.rst

 Events System
 #############

-The Events System is most important piece of QuickAppsCMS's architecture, this system allows `plugins <03_Plugins.md>`__ to communicate with each other, respond to certain events fired during execution of the script, etc. So for example, "User" plugin may trigger an event "user logged in", the rest of the plugins in the system may respond to this "signal" and act in consequence.
+The Events System is most important piece of QuickAppsCMS’s architecture, this system allows `plugins <03_Plugins.md>`__ to communicate with each other, respond to certain events fired during execution of the script, etc. So for example, "User" plugin may trigger an event "user logged in", the rest of the plugins in the system may respond to this "signal" and act in consequence.

-NOTE: As QuickAppsCMS's events system is built on top of CakePHP's events system we recommend you to read their `documentation <http://book.cakephp.org/3.0/en/core-libraries/events.html>`__.
+NOTE: As QuickAppsCMS’s events system is built on top of CakePHP’s events system we recommend you to read their `documentation <http://book.cakephp.org/3.0/en/core-libraries/events.html>`__.

 Architecture
 ============

-QuickAppsCMS's events system is composed of three primary elements:
+QuickAppsCMS’s events system is composed of three primary elements:

 -  ``Event Listener``: An event listeners class implementing the EventListener interface.